davewalk/did-the-nba-team-win-last-night/README.md

 The `url` should point to the JSON schedule file that you created above.

-The blog `link` is made by creating a JSON output via the [YQL Console](http://developer.yahoo.com/yql/console).
+The blog `link` is made by creating a JSON output of the blog/website's story feed via the [YQL Console](http://developer.yahoo.com/yql/console).
 Scroll down to the bottom of "DATA TABLES" for "atom", "feed" or "xml," whatever works.The app should be able to parse standard RSS and ATOM.
 For the NBA.com and Yahoo! feeds you can just substitute your team's three-letter abbreviation and name, respectively.
 And that should be it!

 `app/main.scss`
 ---------------